HDembinski/HDembinski.github.io/README.md

-Collection of various small write-ups on specific topics from the fields of:

-- Statistics
-- Programming
-- Physics
+This is the repository of my blog.
+[See the rendered version of this repository here.](https://hdembinski.github.io/)

-All notebooks are released under the MIT license, see the LICENSE file in the repository.
+Notebooks in this repository are released under the MIT license, see the LICENSE file in the repository.